LIV Golf Invitational Portland

-The LIV Golf Invitational Portland is a professional golf tournament that was held in North Plains, Oregon, outside of Portland at Pumpkin Ridge Golf Club.
+The LIV Golf Invitational Portland was a professional golf tournament that was held in North Plains, Oregon, outside of Portland at Pumpkin Ridge Golf Club.
 The inaugural tournament was held in July 2022 as part of the LIV Golf Invitational Series, a golf series led by Greg Norman and funded by the Saudi Arabian Public Investment Fund.

 Format

 The tournament was a 54-hole individual stroke play event, with a team element.
 Four man teams were selected via a draft by their designated team captains, with a set number of their total scores counting for the team on each day.
 Each round commenced with a shotgun start, with the leaders beginning on the first hole for the final round, in order to finish on the eighteenth.

 Inaugural field

 48 golfers participated in the inaugural LIV Portland event.
 48 golfers were invited to play.